Full-Body Articulated Human-Object Interaction: Articulated Object Pose Estimation

 \section{Articulated Object Pose Estimation}

-\ac{dataset} can support a wide range of \ac{ahoi} tasks, including detection, motion generation, physics-based analysis, or even language-guided motion generation with additional annotations.
-We showcase the value of \ac{dataset} on articulated object pose estimation.
-Despite recent progress in articulated object pose estimation~\cite{xu2021d3d,fan2022articulated,haresh2022articulated} and \ac{hoi} reconstruction~\cite{chen2019holistic,taheri2020grab,zhao2022compositional,wu2021saga}, articulated object pose estimation remains unaddressed in the challenging setting of \ac{fahoi}.
-Specifically, our setting requires the model to accurately estimate the pose of the articulated objects in the context of heavy occlusion and dense contact.
+\ac{dataset} offers extensive potential for various \ac{ahoi} tasks, including detection, motion generation, physics-based analysis, and even language-guided motion generation with additional annotations.
+We highlight the value of \ac{dataset} by focusing on the task of articulated object pose estimation.
+Despite recent advancements in articulated object pose estimation~\cite{xu2021d3d,fan2022articulated,haresh2022articulated,zhang2023part} and \ac{hoi} reconstruction~\cite{chen2019holistic,taheri2020grab,zhao2022compositional,wu2021saga}, the challenge of articulated object pose estimation in the context of \ac{fahoi} remains largely unaddressed.
+This specific context demands accurate object pose estimation in scenarios involving heavy occlusion and dense contact.